-Where are the best trails to enjoy fall foliage in the New York-New Jersey region?
+Where are the Top 10 Fall Hikes to enjoy fall foliage in the New York-New Jersey region?

 We asked our staff and volunteers for their favorite fall destinations.
-Their top 10 recommendations (in no particular order) are all day trips accessible from anywhere within the region.
+Here are their Top 10 Fall Hikes recommendations (in no particular order) are all day trips accessible from anywhere within the region.
 Click through the list below to find details and directions for each hike.
 Then get out and enjoy the great outdoors on trails maintained by volunteers of the New York-New Jersey Trail Conference!

 You can also share your own favorite fall hike.
 Just go to the bottom of this page, click on Add New Comment, and enter a description of the hike.
 (You must be a registered, logged-in user of the site to see and write comments.
 To register, click on the Register link in left column.)